A volunteer planting a native seedling at a Door County preserve

 Hands-on habitat restoration.
 Pull invasive species, plant native seedlings, maintain trails.
 No experience needed.

-Time: 2–4 hours, typically Saturdays
+Time: 2–4 hours, typically Tuesdays

 Best for: Anyone who wants to work outdoors